Heidelberg Materials

-HeidelbergCement is a German multinational building materials company headquartered in Heidelberg, Germany.
-It is a DAX corporation and is one of the largest building materials companies in the world.
+Heidelberg Materials is a German multinational building materials company headquartered in Heidelberg, Germany.
+Formerly known as HeidelbergCement AG, the company has rebranded as Heidelberg Materials in September 2022.
+It is a DAX corporation and stands as one of the world's largest building materials companies.
 On 1 July 2016, HeidelbergCement AG completed the acquisition of a 45% shareholding in Italcementi.
-That acquisition made HeidelbergCement the number one producer of construction aggregates, the number 2 in cement and number 3 in ready mixed concrete worldwide.
+This acquisition made HeidelbergCement the number one producer of construction aggregates, the second-largest in cement and the third-largest in ready-mixed concrete worldwide.
 In the 2020 Forbes Global 2000, HeidelbergCement was ranked as the 678th -largest public company in the world.

-The enlarged group has activities in around 60 countries with 57,000 employees working at 3,000 production sites.
-HeidelbergCement operates 139 cement plants with an annual cement capacity of 176 million tonnes, more than 1,500 ready-mixed concrete production sites, and over 600 aggregates quarries.
+The enlarged group has activities in over 50 countries with 51,000 employees working at almost 3,000 production sites.
+Heidelberg Materials operates around 130 cement plants with an annual cement capacity of around 170 million tonnes, around 1,300 ready-mixed concrete production sites, and just under 600 aggregates quarries.